A Complete Guide to The London Pass® | What it is, What’s Included and Whether it’s Worth Buying

 - Saves time and helps you budget for your stay

-The London Pass is a sightseeing pass for visitors to London.
-Each pass lasts for 1, 2, 3, 4, 5, 6, 7 or 10 days.
-Once you’ve paid for the pass, you can enter London’s top attractions for that duration without paying at the gate.
+Whichever you buy, each pass lasts for 1, 2, 3, 4, 5, 6, 7 or 10 days.
+Once you’ve paid for the pass, you can enter many of London’s top attractions for that duration without paying at the gate.

 If you want to buy the pass at the last minute, don’t despair.
 It can be sent to your smartphone instantly, and the London Pass app makes it easy to manage your time.

-The London Pass attractions
+The London Pass and London Pass Plus attractions

 Historical sites